Rated 4.9 stars out of 5, 28 ratings

 Solution Focused Brief Treatment

 Sometimes problems are clear cut and we know what we're dealing with, which is where directed questioning and planning come in.
 Practicality, pragmatism and what we can work on to improve your situation right now is so important to me.
-Whether it's a job, someone in your life or just struggling with coming up with a plan to confront your issue, we will work together in using optimism to see you through the specifics.
+Whether it's a job, someone in your life or just struggling to come up with a plan to confront your issue, we will work together in using optimism to see you through the specifics.

 Motivational Interviewing

-We all struggle with deciding between one thing and another, or even conceptualizing the choices in front of us as interactive.
+We all struggle with deciding between one thing and another, or even conceptualizing the choices in front of us as mutable, changeable.
 Making a decision is often more about what hardship you can accept over the immediate benefit of say, going back to school, switching jobs, leaving a relationship.
 Do not feel as though individualized choices should only be solved individually - you can ask for help as well!